Promoting British Values at English Martyrs’ Catholic Primary School

 The importance of laws whether they are those that govern the school or the country, are consistently reinforced.
 Our school has 5 Expectations which are deeply embedded in our work every day.
 Each class discusses and displays the school rules and Expectations which are clearly understood by all and seen to be necessary to ensure that every pupil is able to learn in a safe and ordered environment.
 Our pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Details about school rewards and sanctions, choice and consequences are detailed in our behaviour policy.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for our pupils to make choices safely, through the provision of a safe environment, an empowering education and a curriculum based upon clear values of the Catholic Faith.
-Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely; examples of this can be clearly seen in our e-safety and PSHE lessons.
+Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely; examples of this can be clearly seen in our RE, Online Safety, HRSE and PSHE lessons.
 Whether it is through choice of challenge; of how they record; of participation in our numerous extra- curricular activities; our pupils are given the freedom to make choices.

 Respect is one of our core values and key to our school rules.
-Our pupils have been fully involved in the creation of ‘mission statement’ by-line in the Spring Term 2015 and it is deeply embedded in all that we do at the school.
+Our pupils have been fully involved in the creation of ‘mission statement’ key words in the Spring Term 2015 and it is deeply embedded in all that we do at the school.
 The pupils know and understand that it is expected and imperative that respect is shown to everyone, whatever differences we may have and to everything, however big or small.
 The core value of respect at English Martyrs’ Catholic Primary School underpins our work every day both in and out of the classroom.

 Tolerance of Those With Different Faiths And Beliefs